 - Quantifying Health Systems' Investments in Social Determinants of Health, By Sector, 2017-10 - Health Affairs

 Through those efforts we have been able to:

 - Distribute 7,000 pounds of fresh produce monthly and refer nearly 400 patients directly to the Greater Cleveland Food Bank through an on-line referral portal.

 - Transport 1,100 patients per week to appointments via our MetroHealth van fleet and another 1,000 patients monthly via Lyft and taxi rides.

 - Provide over 2,400 medical visits annually at 13 Cleveland Metropolitan School District schools through our School Health Program, resulting in improved academic and health care outcomes.

 - Involve over 100 people in the Open Table initiative using their social capital to transform a life.

 - Work with Latino and Hispanic congregations to recreate traditional recipes into healthier versions via The VIDA!
 Program.

-- Connect area residents in need of assistance with organizations including the Greater Cleveland Food Bank, Goodwill Industries, CHN Housing Partners, Domestic Violence & Child Advocacy Center, Legal Aid Society of Cleveland, Providence House and MetroHealth’s Trauma Recovery Center at MetroHealth's Buckeye Health Center.
+- Connect area residents in need of assistance with organizations including the Greater Cleveland Food Bank, Goodwill Industries, CHN Housing Partners, Domestic Violence & Child Advocacy Center, Legal Aid Society of Cleveland, and MetroHealth’s Trauma Recovery Center at MetroHealth's Buckeye Health Center.

 - Provide training and education to residents of the Clark-Fulton neighborhood through the future Economic Opportunity Center, in partnership with Cuyahoga County Community College and Digital C.